sslhansen/JavaTypeScript-Period1/README.md

 https://github.com/SebastianBentley/JavaTypeScript/blob/main/P1-Handin.pdf

-##### -Some of the exercises are made in colaboration with Michael Ibsen, Rasmus Grønbek and Pelle Rasmussen.
+##### -Some of the exercises are made in collaboration with Michael Ibsen, Rasmus Grønbek and Pelle Rasmussen.